LowellObservatory/LDTObserverTools/README.rst

      menu has been selected).
 Online help is available with the ``-h`` option.
      [`Completed: 2022-10-17`]

+   - ``deveny_collfocus``: Use the specified grating angle and mount temperature to suggest a range for use with the DeVeny LOUI collimator Focus Sequence function.
+This GUI computes the expected focus from an emperical equation derived from DeVeny data from 2017-2020, and then suggests the focus range.
+     This is important because, unlike all other focus routines at LDT, this function takes the **starting point**, step, and number of exoposures rather than the **expected focus value**, step, and number of exposures.
+     [`Completed: 2023-07-31`]

 .. _future:

 Future Tools (planned or in development):